diez/www.diez.org/docs/existing-project-integration/javascript.md

 ### Diez as a stand-alone repository

-In a more robust setup, you should create a stand-alone repository for your Diez project and a separate repository for your Android project.
+In a more robust setup, you should create a stand-alone repository for your Diez project and a separate repository for your JavaScript project.
 This is the recommended pattern when you have multiple codebases consuming a single Diez design language.

 ### Compiling & consuming your design language